 Context-free grammars [Chomsky, 1957] are the standard formalism to express and study the syntactic structure of programming languages.
-While numerous algorithms are used for parsing contextfree inputs, the subject of this paper is a generalisation of the recognition algorithm discovered by Valiant [1975].
+While numerous algorithms are used for parsing context-free inputs, the subject of this paper is a generalisation of the recognition algorithm discovered by Valiant [1975].
 (For simplicity we call the generalisation simply "Valiant's algorithm" below.)

 Valiant's algorithm has many qualities.
-First, it is efficient: it is the parsing algorithm with the best asymptotic complexity [Lee, 2002].
-Further, it has recently been identified that its performance in common average cases is also excellent [Bernardy and Claessen, 2014], given some care in the representation of grammars and data structures.
+First, it is efficient: it is the parsing algorithm with the best worst-case asymptotic complexity [Lee, 2002] $(O(n^3))$.
+Further, it has recently been identified that its performance in common average cases is also excellent [Bernardy and Claessen, 2015]: in the presence of a hierarchical input, and given some care in the representation of grammars and data structures, it behaves linearly, and can be parallelized.
 Second, Valiant's algorithm is abstract and general.
 While its main application is parsing, it solves the problem of finding the transitive closure of a generalised relation W given as an upper-triangular matrix, where the underlying element operation is not necessarily associative.
-Third, Valiant's algorithm is relatively simple: we will see that it can be expressed as two inductions on the matrix structure.
+Third, Valiant's algorithm is relatively simple: we will see that it can be expressed as two mutually defined functions by induction on the size of the matrix.

-The combined qualities of Valiant's algorithm (importance of the problem solved, efficiency, generality and simplicity) make it, in our opinion, one of the first 10 algorithms that every computer scientist should learn.
+The combined qualities of Valiant's algorithm (importance of the problem solved, efficiency, generality and simplicity) make it, in our opinion, one of the top ten algorithms that every computer scientist should learn.
 As such, it is a good candidate for being given a fully certified-correct implementation.
 Such an implementation is the main contribution of this paper.